seiflotfy/do/README.md

 # GoGo
-A collection of essential helper Functions
+A collection of essential non-built-in helper Functions

 ## Map
 ```